usseif97/Jogging-Times/README.md

       - role, user - manager - admin where each one have appropriate permissions
       - jti, used to store the access token of the userto make sure it doesn't end up in the wrong hands

   * user: CRUD his own jogs
   * manager: CRUD users
   * admin: CRUD all jogs, CRUD users, CRUD managers

+# Jog
+  * attributes
+      - date
+      - distance "Km"
+      - time "hr"
+      - user_id, foreign key that reference to User "belongs_to"

 # API endpoints

 # Registartion
 ## Signup
   POST: /signup